 Deep Cultural Embedding Through Extreme Sports

-- The athletes are the reflections of the brand's character
+- The athletes reflect the brand's character

 - The events are full of energy, natural, and spontaneous